ipta/pulsar-clock-corrections/tempo/clock/time_wsrt.dat.md

 2022-07-14 20:34:56.461 - Validation failed: Unable to read new version of tempo/clock/time_wsrt.dat: Clock file /tmp/astropy-download-1679-6xl79ppw appears to be out of order
 2022-07-21 20:36:17.981 - Validation failed: Unable to read new version of tempo/clock/time_wsrt.dat: Clock file /tmp/astropy-download-2016-5ws3rvd7 appears to be out of order
 2022-07-28 20:35:31.041 - Validation failed: Unable to read new version of tempo/clock/time_wsrt.dat: Clock file /tmp/astropy-download-1680-ud_zwd6k appears to be out of order
+2022-08-04 20:34:40.942 - Validation failed: Unable to read new version of tempo/clock/time_wsrt.dat: Clock file /tmp/astropy-download-1668-scc6b50b appears to be out of order
 ```
 [Full log](https://raw.githubusercontent.com/ipta/pulsar-clock-corrections/main/log/tempo/clock/time_wsrt.dat.log)